na-zhang/athena-cur-report/README.md

     Inter_AZ_DT_Pre_Mon - Your previous month inter-AZ data transfer split by reource ID
     Inter_AZ_DT_Pre_LastMon - The month before previous month inter-AZ data transfer split by reource ID

 You can also customize report by modifying query strings defined in config.yml to get your interested report.
-The main advantage of this tool is that you can get the report in ‘resource id’ and ‘hours’ granularity which cost explorer cannot provide.
+The main advantage of this tool is that you can get the report in ‘resource id’ and ‘hours’ granularity which cost explorer cannot provide(like top 5 S3 bucket usage).